Podcast Show Notes

 The thing you must understand is people need emotional navigation.
 People want connections, relationships, and something new to get behind and inspire them.

 My brand is how you landed here today, listening to this podcast episode.
 Someone referred me to you.
 Or you found my website, Pinterest account, or social media profile, and that brand identity and tangible pieces of my branding influenced your perception of me.
 At some point, you liked what you saw, and you choose to listen today.

 I can’t build a brand – but I can create a brand strategy to influence a person’s perception of a brand.
 And I start doing that with a website; Not a social media profile or a logo.

 Instead of asking, “Why my business needs a website?”
 I think it’s time to ask, “How do I build a website?”

 My company can help you!
 Please go to corebrandmarketing.com to fill out an application.
 Our team would be happy to assist you with your brand strategy!
 While there, you can also view some of our past projects. 🙂

 Since I share awe-inspiring resources and must-have products for business builders like you who want to streamline their business – my content may contain affiliate links for products I use and love.
-If you take action (i.e. subscribe, make a purchase) after clicking one of these links, I’ll earn margarita-money which I promise to drink responsibly after creating more helpful content like this.
-All kidding aside, it’s my responsibility to let you know that an income (however small or large it may be) is made from recommending products I love, use and share with other awesome people like yourself.
+If you take action (i.e. subscribe, make a purchase) after clicking one of these links, I’ll earn a small commission.
+While it has no effect on your pricing, it’s my responsibility to let you know that an income (however small or large it may be) is made from recommending products I love, use, and share with other awesome people like yourself.
 With your support, I’m able to commit time to this blog and to each of you on your journey!